Employee-Side Only Wrongful Termination Law Firm in San Bernardino

-A California-based employer may not terminate an employee due to the employee’s opposing of discrimination, or employer discrimination due to employee membership in a protected group such as age (over 40), request for reasonable accommodation due to disability, gender, marital status, religion, race, sexual orientation, pregnancy, national origin, or medical condition.
+A California-based employer may not terminate an employee due to the employees opposing of discrimination, or employer discrimination due to employee membership in a protected group such as age (over 40), request for reasonable accommodation due to disability, gender, marital status, religion, race, sexual orientation, pregnancy, national origin, or medical condition.
 (Title VII of the Civil Rights Act of 1964 and California’s Fair Employment and Housing Act (“FEHA”)).
 Our specialized employee-side attorneys review the case with you and remain involved each step of the way until resolution.
-Often, this involves review of the facts, request and analysis of the evidence through subpoena, deposition of your supervisor and those involved in the decision-making, as well as many other resources that are well beyond the capability of smaller law firms.
+Often, this involves a review of the facts, request, and analysis of the evidence through subpoena, deposition of your supervisor and those involved in the decision-making, as well as many other resources that are well beyond the capability of smaller law firms.

 As an extension to discrimination, an employer may not retaliate against an employee who complains about discrimination or harassment against the employee or another employee whether the claim is legitimate or the employee merely had a reasonable basis that such conduct is unlawful.
 Employers also may not retaliate against employees who decline to violate state or federal statutes, regulations, or other laws.